michalkordyzon/michalkordyzon/README.md

 ## 🔭 Currently I’m working on:
 - quant development & algorithmic trading 🔥🔥🔥
-- best data platform for the enteprise: 🎉 ibm watsonx 🎉
+- best data platform for the enteprise: 🎉 ibm watsonx.data 🎉

 ## 💾 My interests and some projects: